 Skull Cut Gems

-The skull cut is a rare and striking gem cut, exclusive to transfiguration.
-This requires 5-8 different cut types of any gems.
-It is worth noting though that the gem type chosen for the skull cut is randomly selected from those used to transfigure, so if you want to keep the skull cut gem for decoration make sure to fill the display case with the gem type you want the skull to be.
+The skull cut is a rare and striking gem cut exclusive to transfiguration.
+This requires 5-8 different cut types of gems.
+It is worth noting though that the gem type chosen for the skull cut is randomly selected from those used to transfigure, so if you want to keep the skull-cut gem for decoration, make sure to fill the display case with the gem type you want the skull to be.